24mm2/Flashing/README.md

 There is 3 methods described here to flash firmware to our cores, all available on Windows, MacOS, and Linux, including ARM versions.

 1. _Easy_: Using [__Mu__](#Mu "Go to Mu instructions...")
-2. _Fast_: Using Espressif's Python based [ESPtool](#ESPtool "Go to the ESPtool instructions...")
+2. _Fast_: Using Espressif's Python based [__ESPtool__](#ESPtool "Go to the ESPtool instructions...")
 3. _Flexible_: Compile and upload the source with [__Arduino__](#Arduino  "Go to the Arduino instructions...")

 If you have any issues with these, try the [Troubleshooting](#Troubleshooting  "Go to the Troubleshooting section below...") section below.

-Optionally see [more techincal information here](TECHNICAL.md  "Take be to the Technical Information page...") about how the .bin files are created.
+Optionally see [more technical information here](TECHNICAL.md  "Take be to the Technical Information page...") about how the .bin files are created.

 ## Mu
-Mu[†](#†) is a Python editor usefull with embedded solutions, such as this.
+Mu[†](#†) is a Python editor useful for embedded solutions, such as this.
 Our cores are based on the Espresssif ESP32, and Mu supports programming in MicroPython on the ESP32.
 Mu also has a firmware flashing tool to flash MicroPython to an ESP32, but we are using this flashing tool to flash our firmware to the same core.

 ### Instructions
 1. Download and install Mu, following the instructions here: https://codewith.mu/en/download.